yoon-zh/yoonzh.com/posts/arriving-to-china.md

 ### just note: do NOT expect public wifi anywhere

-the only places that *might* have constant wifi are starbucks星巴克, mcdonalds麦当劳, intl' airports, and your university campus. getting a phone number with decent amount of data is key.
+the only places that *might* have constant wifi are starbucks星巴克, mcdonalds麦当劳, intl' airports, and your university campus. getting a phone number with a decent amount of data is key. *i use over 70 GB monthly.*

+## Medical check-up

+if you're an X1 student (coming for more than 6 months), you have to take a medical check-up locally. this is usually arranged by your university on the first week. make sure to write down the details, take your documents with you, and expect fasting.

 # 2. expectations when you land